 “Rationalization is the plural of excuse.”

-When we embrace the mantra of accountability, we recognize that excuses get in the way of excellent performance.
-The more excuses that we have, the more chance we have to create a rationalization for behaviors that prevent us from achieving our best.
-In my work with individuals and organizations, I am constantly assaulted with rationalizations that justify poor performance.
-We’ve all heard them.
+When we fully embrace accountability, we understand that excuses hinder excellent performance.
+The more excuses we make, the easier it becomes to rationalize behaviors that hold us back from achieving our best.
+In my work with individuals and organizations, I frequently encounter these rationalizations that justify poor performance.
+We’ve all heard them:

-The reality of all this is that organizations and individuals are perfectly aligned to get the results they get.
-When we allow our view of the world, our paradigm, to prevent us from recognizing ineffective behaviors, we spend more of our time justifying our behavior rather than changing it.
-None of us are perfect.
-However, all of us have the capability to change.
+The truth is, organizations and individuals are perfectly structured to get the results they achieve.
+When we let our worldview or paradigm blind us to ineffective behaviors, we spend more time justifying than changing.
+None of us are perfect, but we all have the capacity to change.

 Change requires awareness.
-It requires us to recognize excuses before they multiply into a rationalization.
-The more excuses we are aware of, the less likely we are to allow them to prevent us from achieving our best.
+We must recognize excuses before they multiply into rationalizations.
+The more excuses we identify, the less power they have to stop us from reaching our potential.

 Change requires commitment.
-Anything less than 100% commitment leaves us with the option to go back to those comfortable, ineffective behaviors that we’ve always had.
+Anything less than 100% commitment leaves room to revert to comfortable but ineffective behaviors.

-Embrace change, let go of rationalization, move forward and grow.
+Embrace change, reject rationalizations, and move forward to grow.

 All my best,